 During spring and early summer, canola is a striking bright yellow crop that is a treat to photograph on the Palouse.
-Sometimes, there are also a few fields of cultivated mustard which look very similar to canola, so be careful when captioning your photos of yellow fields.
+Sometimes, there are also a few fields of cultivated mustard which look very similar to canola, so be careful when captioning your photos of yellow-flowered agricultural fields.
 Most years, however, canola and mustard fields are not extremely common, and timing your visit to photograph them when they're "peaking" bright yellow and the light is just right can require a commitment, pre-planning and sometimes, simple luck.
-For best chance of seeing a bright yellow canola field, try mid-May through June in the western side of the Palouse and southeast of the Lewiston area, although a bright yellow spot may show up anywhere in the Palouse hills all the way north into Canada.
+For best chances of seeing a bright yellow canola field, try mid-May through June in the western side of the Palouse and southeast of the Lewiston area, although a bright yellow spot may show up anywhere in the Palouse hills all the way north into Canada.

 SUMMER Around late June to early July, the primarily green hues will be begin their transition to the warmer golds and browns of ripening crops and grasses.
 Blue grass, hay fields and crops that were planted the prior autumn will begin to turn tan before the crops that were planted in spring, resulting in a patchwork effect of greens, golds and browns that provides exciting geometric photographic opportunities.